Information laundering: Detection

 In 2024, the Alliance for Securing Democracy, the University of Amsterdam, and the Institute for Strategic Dialogue jointly released an open-source tool for uncovering websites republishing content from Russian state media.

 Similar phrases

+Idea laundering

+The phrase "idea laundering" was used by journalist Nicholas Confessore in a 2003 article in Washington Monthly about Tech Central Station and its links to corporate lobbying.
+A section of the article was titled "The Rise of Idea Laundering".
+Confessore described efforts by corporate interests to influence arguments coming from sources regarded as independent, including think tanks, academics, the media and grassroots organizations, and wrote that a journalist willing to "launder the arguments of corporations and trade groups" could make the same arguments more influential by presenting them through an apparently independent source.

+In 2006, St. Petersburg Times journalist Bill Adair described corporations paying apparently independent groups to promote their positions as "a form of idea laundering".
+In 2015, investigative journalist Till Bruckner used the term in reporting on Azerbaijani lobbying in the United States.
+The Organized Crime and Corruption Reporting Project described Bruckner's use of "idea laundering" as "filtering propaganda through apparently legitimate organizations and spokespeople" so that it appears to be reliable, independent information.

+The phrase has also described how academicians may advance non-scientific ideas as knowledge or fact.
+A 2020 paper used the phrase "idea laundering" to describe plagiarism "in which ideas are plagiarized and then the plagiarism is hidden in plain sight".

 A similar phrase, idea laundering, has described how academicians may advance non-scientific ideas as knowledge or fact.
 A 2020 paper used the phrase idea laundering to describe plagiarism "in which ideas are plagiarized and then the plagiarism is hidden in plain sight".

+Citation laundering

 Similarly, citation laundering is a colloquial term used to refer to a number of practices including: